-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 % of A-G Courses Available 100% available in AED 100% available in AED
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 % of A-G Courses Available 100% available in AED SPED: Available if in student's IEP 100% available in AED

-SPED: Available if in student's IEP SPED: Available if in student's IEP 2.2 % of students taking Advanced Placement Less than 1% 5% 2.3 % of students passing Advanced Placement Less than 1% 10% taking Advanced Placement 2.4 % Early Academic Progress via CAASPP Grade 11 2022-23 Exceeded Standard ELA 8% Math 6% 2026-27 Exceed Standard ELA 15% Math 13% 2.5 # of students enrolled in dual enrollment courses Seven students All Alternative Education students will be taking dual enrollment courses.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline SPED: Available if in student's IEP 2.2 % of students taking Advanced Placement Less than 1% 5% 2.3 % of students passing Advanced Placement Less than 1% 10% taking Advanced Placement 2.4 % Early Academic Progress via CAASPP Grade 11 2022-23 Exceeded Standard ELA 8% Math 6% 2026-27 Exceed Standard ELA 15% Math 13% 2.5 # of students enrolled in dual enrollment courses Seven students All Alternative Education students will be taking dual enrollment courses.
 2.6 % of Students enrolled in CTE programs/ certificates 96% of Alternative Education students were enrolled in CTE Programs for Fall 2023.
 Current # of certificates earned: Osborne: 11 Food handler Blue Ridge: 45 food handler ICEV: 3 Construction: 16 Welding: 11 Forklift: 8 100% of Alternative Education students enrolling in CTE Programs All students taking the food handler course will earn a certificate All students taking ICEV will earn a certificate All students in CTE will earn the certificate to their appropriate pathway.

-2.7 School Attendance Rates ADA: Court School: 100% Community School: 67.4% Special Education: 89.3% ADA: Court School: 100% Community School: 75% Special Education: 95% 2.8 # of students engaged in work experience or workability programs Current # of students 27 Students in AED have work permits and 275 students with disabilities participate in workability.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.7 School Attendance Rates ADA: Court School: 100% Community School: 67.4% Special Education: 89.3% ADA: Court School: 100% Community School: 75% Special Education: 95% 2.8 # of students engaged in work experience or workability programs Current # of students 27 Students in AED have work permits and 275 students with disabilities participate in workability.
 All Alternative Education Student that meet the age and grade requirements requesting a work permit will have one.
 All students who qualify for workability will participate.
-2.9 #of students have a post-secondary plan 24 students 2.10 % Participation in Exit Survey 100 % for AED 100% for AED 2.11 High School Graduation Rates 2023 Graduation Rates as Indicated in the CA Accountability Dashboard Court- 66.7% Community-77.1% Special Education - 0% DASS 1-Year Graduation Rate Court School: 90.5% Community School: 100% Special Education: 21.3% CA Dashboard Court- 70% Community-80% Special Education - 20% DASS Graduation Rate Court School- 95% Community School- 100% Special Education- 30%
+2.9 #of students have a post-secondary plan 24 students 100% 2.10 % Participation in Exit Survey 100 % for AED 100% for AED 2.11 High School Graduation Rates 2023 Graduation Rates as Indicated in the CA Accountability Dashboard SCCOE- 70% Court- 66.7% • Socioeconomic ally disadvantaged : 66.7% Community-77.1% Special Education - 0% CA Dashboard SCCOE- 90% Court- 70%